 Although $50 a month may not get you to retirement completely, it’s a good start. $250 a month is even better, and can get you to a minimum retirement income level of about $2,000 a month.

 Every little bit helps.
-Keep in mind timeframes can greatly alter your retirement scenario as well.
-For example, if you were to invest for 31 years instead of 30 at 8 percent, you would end up with $74,000 — a difference of $5,000 for delaying retirement by just one year while only investing $50 a month.
+Keep in mind time frames can greatly alter your retirement scenario as well.
+For example, if you were to invest for 31 years instead of 30% at 8%, you would end up with $74,000 — a difference of $5,000 for delaying retirement by just one year while only investing $50 a month.